 Postgraduate taught (MSc) courses

 The Department of Electrical and Electronic Engineering has a strong master's programme.
-We offer four master's courses and around 120 master's students join us each year.
+We offer five master's courses and around 160 master's students join us each year.

-The degrees are full-time, and we have one intake a year in October.
-Applications have now opened for 2017 entry and close on 30th April 2017.
+The degrees are one-year full-time, and we have one intake a year, starting in October.

-The degrees are taught through a blend of lectures, tutorials and practical laboratories.
-Advanced technical engineering expertise is developed in parallel with communication, project management and leadership skills all of which are vital for your future career.
+Through a blend of lectures, tutorials and practical laboratories, advanced technical engineering expertise is developed in parallel with communication, project management and leadership skills, all of which are vital for your future career.

-Assessment techniques include exams, practial coursework and individual project.
+Assessment techniques include exams, practical coursework and a substantial individual thesis project.

 Applying for a Master's programme